“Baba strong”: Obasanjo jumps off the stage at an event in Lagos, video trends

 - The ex-Nigerian leader got many talking on social media following his recent action at an event in Lagos state

-- In reaction, some Nigerians noted that Tinubu can do same while others said Obasanjo no doubt is fit even at 89
+- In reaction, some Nigerians noted that Tinubu can do the same while others said Obasanjo no doubt is fit even at 87

 Legit.ng journalist Esther Odili has over two years of experience covering political parties and movements